HeDan-11/MMIF-INet/README.md

 # MMIF-INet: Multimodal Medical Image Fusion by Invertible Network

 ## Overview
 MMIF-INet is a novel invertible fusion network that directly accepts multi-channel images as inputs.
 It performs feature fusion in a process-reversible manner, ensuring the information of the source image pairs is preserved intact.
-Please note that our method is specifically designed for the fusion of color and grayscale images.

 <mark>Please pay attention!
-Our method is only suitable for the fusion of color images and gray images.</mark>
+Our method is only suitable for the fusion of color images and grayscale images.</mark>

 ## Testing
 To test the MMIF-INet, run the following command: